Rust shooting incident: Prop gun debate

-Firearms safety expert Dave Brown disputes the need to use only fake or toy guns in future film productions.
-In an article for CNN, he says that incidents such as this one "are the result not of including firearms on a film set but of a cavalier attitude towards safety" and "[w]hen handled responsibly, firearms are as safe as any other prop on a film set."
-He explains that, "On a safe production, each firearm is meticulously inspected every time it changes hands.
+Firearms safety expert Dave Brown disputed the need to use only fake or toy guns in future film productions.
+In an article for CNN, he wrote that incidents such as this one "are the result not of including firearms on a film set but of a cavalier attitude towards safety" and "[w]hen handled responsibly, firearms are as safe as any other prop on a film set."
+He explained that, "On a safe production, each firearm is meticulously inspected every time it changes hands.
 It means every take of every angle of every scene; the same prop gun could be checked and re-checked dozens upon dozens of times in a single day.
 Live ammunition, without question, is never allowed on set."

 The shooting sparked debates about the use of guns in films and television more generally.
 In an article for The Conversation, Brad Bushman of Ohio State University and Dan Romer of the University of Pennsylvania argued that "the gun industry pays production companies to place its products in their movies.
 They are rewarded with frequent appearances on screen," and that "the more guns there are in movies, the more likely it is that a shooting will occur – both in the 'reel' world and in the 'real' world."
 An editorial for the Los Angeles Times said the incident "raises the bigger issue of the proliferation of guns in shows and movies.
 Weapons are often part of plot points but do they need to be?
 TV and movie cops brandish and fire their weapons often, but in reality, a police officer rarely draws his or her gun (outside of a shooting range) in the course of an entire career."